How deep learning with AI and ML in healthcare will positively change the industry

 Slow, incorrect, and poorly connected information frustrates consumers seeking the right care and the most helpful patient experience.

-Smart AI technologies can tame the healthcare data chaos and help consumers and patients at every stage of their health journey.
-AI and machine learning already power smartbots for many healthcare sites, answering consumer questions as they search and compare care services and intelligently guiding them based on symptoms they enter.
-(Some bots are smarter than others—make sure your AI is sophisticated enough to make the consumer experience easier and not more frustrating.)
+Smart AI technologies can tame the healthcare data chaos and help patients at every stage of their health journey.
+AI and ML in healthcare already power smartbots for many sites by answering patients questions as they search.
+They also provide comparison between care services and intelligently guide patients based on symptoms they enter.
+(Some bots are smarter than others.
+So make sure your AI is sophisticated enough to make the consumer experience easier and not more frustrating.)

 These smartbots are a key component of the “digital front door” concept that healthcare continues to buzz loudly about.
-Simply put, the digital front door makes it as easy as possible for consumers to research, select, and schedule care online.
+Simply put, the digital front door makes it easier for patients to research, select, and schedule care online.
 Frustrated patients indicate that they want to see more of their healthcare experience and communications managed digitally.

-Over time, AI and machine learning can help predict and suggest user information and actions, continuously getting smarter and more helpful as consumers and patients interact more and more with the provider’s online tools and apps.
+Over time, AI and ML in healthcare can help predict and suggest user information and actions.
+It will continuously get smarter and more helpful as patients interact more and more with the provider’s online tools and apps.

-Better, Faster Care and Communications Mean Healthier, More Satisfied Patients: AI can improve the care journey from end to end: Smart digital tools for research and appointment scheduling, including for inpatient tests and services.
+Better, Faster Care and Communications Mean Healthier, More Satisfied Patients: AI and ML in healthcare can improve the patient journey from end to end: Smart digital tools for research and appointment scheduling, including for inpatient tests and services.
 Point-of-care analytics for better, faster diagnoses and care planning.
 Automated doctor-provider-patient communications throughout.

 All of this adds up to a healthier, happier experience for patients, from the primary care visit through hospital discharge and beyond.
 Faster, more accurate diagnoses help patients get the right care as quickly as possible.
 Better order coordination of labs and tests can intelligently prioritize inpatient needs based on AI-powered length of stay targets.
 Patients stay continuously informed about their care plan and get the right care without maddening discharge delays.
 And shorter lengths of stay in hospitals drive down acquired conditions such as infections, pneumonia, and sepsis.